uiowa/brand-icon-browser/README.md

 `"uiowa-brand-icons": "git+https://github.com/uiowa/brand-icons.git#6f5c33e"`

 4. Run `npm update uiowa-brand-icons`
+5. Test the icons you've added by running `npm run build` followed by `npm run serve` to ensure  the build succeeds and that the new icons are available on `localhost`.
-5. Create a PR to merge this branch into `main`
+6. Create a PR to merge this branch into `main`
-6. Upon merging into `main`, icons.brand.uiowa.edu should update automatically via GitHub actions within ten minutes.
+7. Upon merging into `main`, icons.brand.uiowa.edu should update automatically via GitHub actions within ten minutes.

 ## Setting up development environment